-(1) A person may use a setline to take fish only in the Bear River proper downstream from the Idaho state line, including Cútler Reservoir and outlet canals; Little Bear River below Valley View Highway (SR-30); Malad River; and Utah Lake.

-- (2)(a) Angling with one pole is permitted while setline fishing, except as provided in Subsection (b). - (b) A person who obtains a Second Pole Permit may fish with two poles while setline fishing. - (3) No more than one setline per angler may be used and it may not contain more than 15 hooks. - (4) A setline permit is required in addition to a valid Utah annual fishing or combination license and may be obtained for a \$14 fee from any Division office. - (5) When fishing with a setline, the angler shall be within 100 yards of the surface or bank of the water being fished. - (6) A setline shall have one end attached to a nonmoving object, not attached to a fishing pole, and shall have attached a legible tag with the name, address and setline permit number of the angler. - (7) Anglers under 14 years of age must purchase a valid Utah annual fishing or combination license and setline permit in order to use a setline.
+- (1) A person may use a setline to take fish only in the Bear River proper downstream from the Idaho state line, including Cutler Reservoir and outlet canals; Little Bear River below Valley View Highway (SR-30); Malad River; and Utah Lake. - (2)(a) Angling with one pole is permitted while setline fishing, except as provided in Subsection (b). - (b) A person who obtains a Second Pole Permit may fish with two poles while setline fishing. - (3) No more than one setline per angler may be used and it may not contain more than 15 hooks. - (4)(a) A Setline Permit may be obtained for a \$14 fee at any Division - (b) A Setline Permit is required in addition to a valid Utah one day, seven day or season (annual) fishing or combination license. - (c) A Setline Permit is an annual permit, but may only be used in conjunction with an unexpired Utah one day, seven day or season (annual) fishing or combination license. - (5) When fishing with a setline, the angler shall be within 100 yards of the surface or bank of the water being fished. - (6) A setline shall have one end attached to a nonmoving object, not attached to a fishing pole, and shall have attached a legible tag with the name, address and setline permit number of the angler. - (7) Anglers under 14 years of age must purchase a valid Utah one day, seven day or season (annual) fishing or combination license and setline permit in order to use a setline.